 Millions of women across the globe annually go to a healthcare professional for women’s services.
 If you are a woman, you must have a healthcare professional specifically for your reproductive health.
-Even if you are a healthy individual without any healthcare problems, you still need to get your women’s gynaecology health checkup.
+Even if you are a healthy individual without any healthcare problems, you still need to get your women’s gynecology health checkup.

 Besides the fact that you get your annual cervical checkup, there are so many different problems that women suffer from.
 Here are examples of issues women seek out a professional for assistance.